Pitt Community College: History

-PCC was chartered and designated by the North Carolina State Board of Education as an industrial education center in March, 1961.
+PCC was chartered and designated by the North Carolina State Board of Education as an industrial education center in March 1961.
 The college began its operation as Pitt Industrial Education Center during the same year.
-Dr. Lloyd Spaulding served as the director of the center.
-The programs developed and expanded, and in 1964, the school was designated a technical institute by the State Board of Education.
-The name was changed in July, 1964, to Pitt Technical Institute, welcomed Dr. William E. Fulford as president (1964-1984) and opened in its new facility, the Vernon E. White Building, in September, 1964, with nine curricula and 96 students.
+Lloyd Spaulding served as the director of the center.
+The programs developed and expanded and in 1964 the school was designated a technical institute by the State Board of Education.
+The name was changed in 1964 to Pitt Technical Institute.
+That same year, William E. Fulford became the college's president (1964-1984) and the college opened in its new facility, the Vernon E. White Building, with nine programs and 96 students.

-PCC first received school accreditation from the Southern Association of Colleges and Schools in 1969.
+PCC was first accredited by the Southern Association of Colleges and Schools in 1969.
 In 1979, the North Carolina General Assembly enacted a bill that changed Pitt Technical Institute to Pitt Community College.
-The change brought about the addition of the two-year University Transfer programs and two more buildings, the Robert Lee Humber Building (1970) and the Kay V. Whichard Building (1979.)
+The change brought about the addition of the two-year University Transfer programs and two more buildings, the Robert Lee Humber Building (1970) and the Kay V. Whichard Building (1979).

-Dr. Charles E. Russell, a Jamesville native, was named PCC’s third president in 1984.
-He served until 2003, helping PCC become one of the state’s largest community colleges.

-Under Russell’s leadership, the college added 32 curriculum degree programs and led the charge for three major bond referendums.
+Charles E. Russell, a Jamesville native, was named PCC's third president in 1984.
+He served until 2003.
+During his tenure, the college added 32 curriculum degree programs and held three successful, major bond referendums.
 In 1991, he encouraged college trustees to spend $2 million in bond revenue to purchase 105 acres from H.L.
-Bowen’s heirs, thus providing a foundation for much of the college’s future growth.
+Bowen’s heirs, thus providing a foundation for much of the college's future growth.

 Seven buildings were added to the PCC main campus during Russell’s tenure: